cdapio/cdap/cdap-docs/developer-guide/source/tools.rst

       LOG.error("Exception while writing to stream", e);
     }

-Also look at: :ref:`Note on Stream Client <note_stream_client>`
+Also look at :ref:`Note on Stream Client <note_stream_client>`

-you can refer to Authentication Client Usage for Java here - :ref:`Authentication Client-Java <AuthClientJava>`
+You can refer to Authentication Client Usage for Java here - :ref:`Authentication Client-Java <AuthClientJava>`

 Python API
 ..........